About Me

 First-Generation, Bilingual, Bicultural Latinx Licensed Therapist.

-Hi, I’m Stephany N. Mejia, MSW, LCSW (she/her/ella) — is a first-generation Nicaraguan-Dominican bilingual therapist and the founder of Healing Seeds Therapy PLLC.
-She offers holistic, attachment-based, and liberation-focused therapy rooted in anti-oppressive values.
+Hi, I’m Stephany N. Mejia, MSW, LCSW (she/her/ella) — I am a first-generation Nicaraguan-Dominican bilingual therapist and the founder of Healing Seeds Therapy PLLC.
+As a therapist I offer holistic, attachment-based, and liberation-focused therapy rooted in anti-oppressive values.

 As a holistic, relationally focused therapist, I honor the deep connection between mind, body, and spirit.
-My work is grounded in the belief that healing happens in relationship—both with ourselves and others—and I integrate attachment-based support to help clients deepen their sense of safety, connection, and belonging.
-As a queer therapist, I hold space for the complexities of identity, centering liberation and affirming the lived experiences of LGBTQ+ individuals and communities.
-My approach is collaborative, attuned, and rooted in the values of authenticity, justice, and care.
+My work is grounded in the belief that healing happens in relationship—both with ourselves and with others—and I integrate attachment-based support to help clients deepen their sense of safety, connection, and belonging.
+I bring lived experience and deep commitment to creating spaces where authenticity, identity, and love in all its forms are honored.
+My practice centers liberation, intersectionality, and care for those navigating the complexities of identity, community, and belonging.
+My approach is collaborative, attuned, and rooted in the values of justice, compassion, and truth.

 I specialize in supporting individuals navigating complex family dynamics, including adult children of emotionally immature or narcissistic parents and eldest daughters who have carried a deep sense of responsibility within their families.
 I work with pregnant people and parents—whether they are pursuing fertility treatment, embracing child-free living, or adjusting to new roles in parenthood—as well as LGBTQ+ individuals and those facing major life transitions or stressors.
 Central to my practice are themes of identity exploration, racial and relational trauma, first-generation experiences, and the lifelong process of reconnecting to one’s authentic self.